sthogue/Week-1-Challenge-Assigment/README.md

 User story and acceptance use criteria sourced from EdX BootCamp Assignment #1 on https://Course.bootcampspot.com

+I used the WAVE (web accessibility evaluation tool) to ensure alt text worked and the color contrast pasted AAA cert.

 ## License

 Please refer to the LICENSE in the repo.